Ballerup Municipality

 Ballerup Kommune ([ˈpɛˀləʁop kʰoˈmuːnə]) is a municipality (kommune) in Region Hovedstaden on the island of Zealand (Sjælland) in eastern Denmark.
 It is located approximately 15 kilometers from central Copenhagen.
-The municipality covers an area of 34.09 km², and has a population of 49,274 (1.
-January 2022).
+The municipality covers an area of 34.09 km2, and has a population of 52,939 (1.
+January 2025).
 It is also the name of the municipal seat, Ballerup.

 Overview

-As of November 2020, the mayor is Jesper Würtzen of the Social Democrats.
+As of March 2025, the mayor is Jesper Würtzen of the Social Democrats.

 Other than Ballerup, the towns that make up the municipality are Måløv and Skovlunde.

-Neighboring municipalities are Herlev to the east, Furesø to the north, Egedal to the west, and Albertslund and Glostrup to the south.
+Neighboring municipalities are Herlev to the east, Furesø and Gladsaxe to the north, Egedal to the west, and Albertslund, Glostrup and Rødovre to the south.

-The geography of Ballerup municipality was not affected on January 1, 2007, by the nationwide Kommunalreformen ("The Municipal Reform" of 2007).
+The geography of Ballerup municipality was not affected on 1 January 2007 by the nationwide Kommunalreformen ("The Municipal Reform" of 2007).

 Economy

 The municipality is home to companies such as GN Store Nord, Orbicon and Leo Pharma and Toms International.

 Politics

 Municipal council

 Ballerup's municipal council consists of 25 members, elected every four years.

 Below are the municipal councils elected since the Municipal Reform of 2007.